kobieds/Kobie-Dos-Santos-Cybersecurity-Portfolio/01-cyber-risk-assessment/README.md

 Used as a reference for structured risk assessment concepts, including threat, vulnerability, likelihood, impact, and risk determination.

-This project does not claim formal certification or compliance with any of these frameworks.
+> **Important:** This project does not claim formal certification or compliance with any of these frameworks.

 ---

 ## 15. Portfolio Disclaimer

-The project is a fictional or synthetically recreated demonstration inspired by real-world cybersecurity, GRC, risk management, compliance, and security assessment work performed in professional environments.
+This project is a **fictional or synthetically recreated demonstration** inspired by real-world cybersecurity, GRC, risk management, compliance, and security assessment work performed in professional environments.

 The methodologies, workflows, assessment approaches, and deliverable structures reflect practical experience, while the organization, systems, data, scenarios, findings, and other project-specific details have been created or modified for portfolio and educational purposes.

-No confidential, proprietary, client, or employer information is included in this repository.
+**No confidential, proprietary, client, or employer information is included in this repository.**